ibm-cloud-docs/watson-knowledge-studio/user-guide.md

 1. Log in as a human annotator (or as an administrator or project manager who was assigned documents to annotate).
 Workspaces that contain tasks that are assigned to you are displayed.
 1. Open a workspace and then open the task that you want to work on.
 The annotation sets that are assigned to you are displayed.
-1. Click **Annotate** to open an annotation set in the Ground Truth Editor.
-1. After the list of documents is displayed, click a document to open it.
-By default, the document opens in **Mention** mode.
+1. Click a document to open it.
+By default, the document opens **Document Annotation** > **Mentions**.
 1. If you have not added any annotations yet, add at least one annotation.
 Select a word or word phrase that represents a mention of an entity type from your type system, and assign the appropriate type to it.
 Click **Save** to save your annotation.
-1. Select a single occurrence of repeating text that you want to annotate, and then click **Concordance** to open the **Concordance** tool.
+1. Select a single occurrence of repeating text that you want to annotate, and then click **Concordance**.
 1. Select the documents that you want to apply the selected entity type to.
 You can create the annotations in all documents that you have been assigned to annotate, all documents that you have begun annotating, or all documents that you have not yet started to annotate.
 Click **Preview** to see the annotations that will be added.
 1. If you want to view the annotations in greater context, click the icons to preview the document content or open the document in a new window.
-1. Click **Apply and Review** to apply the selected entity types to mentions in the selected documents.
+1. Click **Apply & Review** to apply the selected entity types to mentions in the selected documents.
 You still have a chance to review the annotations that will be added.
 If an annotation is inaccurate in a particular context, you can remove that occurrence by clicking the Edit icon, and then removing the entity type assignment for the mention.
 1. When you are happy with the list of annotations, click **Go Back to Ground Truth Editor** .

 ### Results